 Hunyadi’s Long Campaign in 1443-44, part two

-In fact, the so-called Long Campaign lasted no more than 5-6 months but it gained this name because of the unusually frequent military clashes with the enemy.
-Besides, leading a campaign in the winter was not a small thing, 2,000 kilometers back and forth on the enemy’s territory.
+In fact, the so-called Long Campaign lasted no more than 5-6 months, but it was so-called because of the unusually frequent military clashes with the enemy.
+Besides, it was no small thing to lead a campaign in winter, 2,000 kilometers back and forth across enemy territory.
 You can read about the preparations for this campaign here:

-After a few days, the vanguard (this time led by Hunyadi) stumbled upon the first Ottoman forces around Jagonida.
-Having scattered them, the 35,000-strong-army moved on with his 3,000 wagons, among them at least 600 Hussite war-wagons, supplied with seasoned Czech mercenaries.
-The Czech mercenaries, paid by Cardinal Cesarini, and the German / French knights’ number was altogether about 5,000 men.
+After a few days, the vanguard (this time led by Hunyadi) encountered the first Ottoman forces around Jagonida.
+After scattering them, the 35,000-strong army moved on with its 3,000 wagons, including at least 600 Hussite war wagons, supplied by experienced Czech mercenaries.
+The Bohemian mercenaries, paid by Cardinal Cesarini, and the German/French knights totalled some 5,000 men.

-As the bulk of the Sultan’s army was busy in Morea, the Ottomans could send only their soldiers from Serbia and Bulgaria for the time being.
-Hearing the news of Hunyadi’s coming, Murad ordered his Janissary troops to take up positions at the passes of Balkan mountain.
-The Ottoman ruler hurried to summon his army which was about 150,000-men-strong.
+With most of the Sultan’s army occupied in Morea, the Ottomans could only send their soldiers from Serbia and Bulgaria.
+Upon hearing the news of Hunyadi’s arrival, Murad ordered his Janissary troops to take up positions in the passes of the Balkan Mountains.
+The Ottoman emperor rushed to assemble his army, which numbered some 150,000 men.

-The first major battle was against Bey Szinán who was defeated, then the crusaders took the fort of Krusevác and pulled it to the ground.
-Then, they aimed Nis and took it without much-a-do.
-Having plundered and burned the city, the crusaders received the news that three Ottoman armies were approaching rapidly.
+The first major battle was against Bey Szinán, who was defeated, and then the Crusaders took the fortress of Krusevác and razed it to the ground.
+They then set their sights on Nis and took it without much ado.
+After looting and burning the town, the Crusaders received news that three Ottoman armies were approaching.

-Hunyadi threw himself on them, beating the armies before they could join forces.
-At first, he defeated the 10,000-strong army of Bey Isaac / Iszák, then the second was beaten which came from Sofia’s direction, and was led by Begler Bey Khászim (30,000 soldiers).
-Finally, he turned towards Bey Turachán, and his 20,000 soldiers dealt with him accordingly.
-As a rule, the enemy was held up by the Wagenbburg (wagon-fort) of the mercenaries, and Hunyadi’s heavy cavalry attacked the foe from a different direction.
+Hunyadi set upon them and defeated the armies before they could unite.
+First, he defeated the 10,000-strong army of Bey Isaac / Iszák, then he defeated the second army coming from the direction of Sofia and led by Begler Bey Khászim (30,000 soldiers).
+Finally, he turned towards Bey Turachán and his 20,000 soldiers dealt with him accordingly.
+Usually, the enemy was stopped by the mercenaries’ wagon fortress and Hunyadi’s heavy cavalry attacked the enemy from another direction.

-Shortly after this, Hunyadi was informed on 3 November that a huge Ottoman army was sneaking around him, presumably intending to attack the king’s army at Nis.
-They were about 30,000 soldiers, led by the Rumelian Pasha Kaszun who managed to collect the units that Hunyadi had recently scattered.
+Shortly afterward, on 3 November, Hunyadi was informed that a huge Ottoman army was sneaking around him, presumably intending to attack the king’s army at Nis.
+It was about 30,000 soldiers, led by the Rumelian Pasha Kaszun, who had managed to gather together the units that Hunyadi had recently scattered.
 Obviously, they wanted to cut him off from the king’s army.

-Nine flags were taken and there was a rich bounty, too.
-Many high-ranking Ottoman officers were captured, like Bey Kese of Vidin, Bey Omár of Sofia, Bey Ali of Sumla, son of Timurtas, Pasha Balaban of Tokat, Begler Bey Kaszim of Rumelia, and Bey Kursolch and Kovjanov, along with Bey Zsivan and Bey Hamzsa.
-There were Bey Isaac of Philippopolis, Bey Dan of Zetnice, and Mahmud Cselebi, brother-in-law of Sultan Murad among them, as well as the Sultan’s chancellor, Bey Kapus, and Pasha Chalil, the brother of the Grand Vizier.
+Nine flags were captured and there was a rich bounty.
+Many high-ranking Ottoman officers were captured, such as Bey Kese of Vidin, Bey Omár of Sofia, Bey Ali of Sumla, son of Timurtas, Pasha Balaban of Tokat, Begler Bey Kaszim of Rumelia, and Bey Kursolch and Kovjanov, as well as Bey Zsivan and Bey Hamzsa.
+Among them were Bey Isaac of Philippopolis, Bey Dan of Zetnice, and Mahmud Cselebi, the brother-in-law of Sultan Murad, as well as the Sultan’s chancellor, Bey Kapus and Pasha Chalil, the brother of the Grand Vizier.